Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 #### Correlation configuration

-The correlation configuration is used to specify which properties will be used to match an existing account within _HelloID-Conn-Prov-Target-YsisV2 to a person in _HelloID_.
+The correlation configuration is used to specify which properties will be used to match an existing account within _HelloID-Conn-Prov-Target-Ysis to a person in _HelloID_.

 To properly setup the correlation: